Northbrook Park, London: Recent history

 In the 1990s Northbrook Park's bowling green stopped being used, the green itself remains but is now designated as a dog exercise area.
 The toilets, playground and pool were all demolished around 2000, and a newer children's playground was constructed at the front of the park in the northeast corner near the path and sundial, this playground was smaller than the previous one, with a swing, a slide and a climbing frame, designed for younger children.
 The southern triangular part of the park that was previously allotments has been designated as a forest school area.
+In the 2000s the legal graffiti wall was demolished.

 In 2010 a local 7-year-old boy named Ryan Wells sent a letter and photographs to the Mayor of Lewisham, Sir Steve Bullock, asking for Northbrook Park to be improved, with concerns over, lack of facilities in the park especially for older children, disrepair of playground equipment, litter, antisocial behaviour, dog faeces and aggressive dogs.
 Bullock met with Wells, and the Grove Park assembly was awarded £10,000 for improvements to the park, for improving play equipment for older children and tidying up overgrown areas.
 Wells, with help from his mother, Michelle Ball, and others set up a Community Group and raised £225,000 from various groups including the Grove Park Assembly, London and Quadrant Housing, Groundwork Community Spaces and many others.
 The community group applied for lottery funding, and were accepted. £50,000 of the raised money was awarded by National Lottery Community Fund, when the cause won the public's vote on People's Millions.
 Among the improvements were, erecting a short metal fence surrounding the central field to prevent dogs fouling on the play area or bothering playing children, and adding more equipment to the playground, such as a zipline, a splash pool, a basket swing, a net climbing frame, a roundabout for toddlers, a sandpit and a hammock.
 In 2012 the £10,000 Mayor's Fund paid for the installation of a new drinking fountain at the front of the park near the playground, the following year in 2013, some of the raised funds paid for a fenced multipurpose game court which was constructed on the site of the previous pond.

 In 2015 Northbrook Park Community Group was successful in an application for funding, and was awarded a £3,000 grant from SELCHP towards clearing and improving an overgrown area at the back of the park, with new fences, small gates, a pathway, a sensory garden and bird feeders.
 Northbrook Park has won the Green Flag Award in 2017, 2020, and 2021, a flag pole was erected at the front of the park near the sundial to celebrate the award.